maskaravivek/smithery-multi-step-agent/README.md

 ```

 Once the agent starts, enter a research topic (eg. "AWS CDK") and set an output language (eg. `es`) of your choice.

+> Note: You will be prompted to authenticate to the different MCP servers before the agent continues with the execution.